BarbaraTempl/isipedia-text-generator/templates/drought_world.md

 #### How is soil moisture calculated?

 The calculation is done for each grid cell and each day.
-Information about temperature, precipitation, solar radiation, and other weather indicators is taken from the global climate models (
-s) and used as input for the ISIMIP global hydrological models (GHMs).
+Information about temperature, precipitation, solar radiation, and other weather indicators is taken from the global climate models (GCMs) and used as input for the ISIMIP global hydrological models (GHMs).
 Additional spatial data, such as soil, land cover and water bodies are also inputted.
 Soil moisture, i.e. the water stored in the soil in liquid or frozen form, is calculated as the difference between the amount of water coming in as rain or snow, and the amount of water going out, either through evapotranspiration from the surface and vegetation, or through percolation of water towards the deeper ground water layers.
 Global hydrological models include a different representation of the (link: glossary/soil-water-column text: soil water column) with different numbers of soil compartments with varying depths of the soil water layer(s), ranging from one soil water layer with a depth of between 0.1 - 4 meter up to 15 fully resolved soil water layers with a total depth up to 45 meter.

 Here, we use (link: glossary/rootzone-soil-moisture text: rootzone soil moisture) estimates, the portion of soil moisture that is within the rooting depth of plants, when directly provided by the global hydrological models.
 For global hydrological models that do not directly provide rootzone soil moisture conditions, we approximated this variable by integrating soil moisture across multiple soil water layers in order to reach a depth of ~1 meter.

-Daily rootzone soil moisture values were finally aggregated into monthly average rootzone soil moisture conditions per grid cell.
+Daily rootzone soil moisture values are finally aggregated into monthly average rootzone soil moisture conditions per grid cell.

 #### How is the 2.5th percentile variable monthly threshold calculated?

 To distinguish between periods of drought and periods of no drought we applied a (link: glossary/variable-monthly-threshold text: variable monthly threshold) level method over the monthly rootzone soil moisture conditions, using a 2.5th percentile value.
 Using the pre-industrial scenario as a reference period, we identified at the grid-level, per global hydrological model and global climate model, and for each month individually, the monthly rootzone soil moisture value that represents the 2.5th percentile value.
-This can be interpret as the monthly rootzone soil moisture condition that is exceeded 39 out of 40 times throughout the full time-period under study.
+This can be interpreted as the monthly rootzone soil moisture condition that is exceeded 39 out of 40 times throughout the full time-period under study.
 The use of a variable monthly threshold to distinguish drought from periods of no drought allows accounting for seasonal climatology, which is relevant for the management of water resources.

 #### How do we know whether a drought occurs?